nikolaikanev/markdown-cv/index.md

 `november 2020 - until now`
 __[GlassDollar](https://glassdollar.com/){:target="_blank" rel="noopener"}__

 In GlassDollar, I work with Google sheets and Javascript to categorize, filter and create data essential for company's digital products.
-Manual work I do with spreadsheets - Google Sheet and Rows(https://rows.com/) and where is pragmatic I write custom JavaScript for CSV parsing, enrichment and mappings.
-Most of the results of my work can be seen at: https://ranking.glassdollar.com/
+Manual work I do with spreadsheets - Google Sheet and Rows(__[https://rows.com/](https://rows.com/){:target="_blank" rel="noopener"}__) and where is pragmatic I write custom JavaScript for CSV parsing, enrichment and mappings.
+Most of the results of my work can be seen at:__[https://ranking.glassdollar.com/](https://ranking.glassdollar.com/){:target="_blank" rel="noopener"}__

 ## Courses